-You already use trash cans both inside and outside of your home.
-They’re always close by, making them easy to access in an emergency.
+You already use trash cans.
+They are everywhere (inside and outside) which make them easy to access in an emergency.
 Trash cans are a heavy-duty item; they stand up to frequent use and they’re durable as hell.
 Even indoor cans, like those you’d use in an office, have potential uses you probably haven’t considered.
-Outdoor cans come equipped with wheels, handles, and lids that make transporting them easy.

 Here are just a few ways you can use trash cans when the grid goes down.

 In an emergency, a trash can may be your best bet if you are running out of stored water.
-In a pinch you can turn your trash bin, perhaps used to store other prepping supplies up to that point, into a rain barrel.
+You can turn your trash bin, perhaps used to store other prepping supplies up to that point, into a rain barrel.
 This project requires two holes cut at the top and bottom for the downspout and faucet, PVC piping to construct a downspout, gasket fittings, and tubing for the faucet.
-Fittings may be secured with washers and sealed with silicon caulking.
+Fittings may be secured with washers and sealed with silicone caulking.

 Converting a large metal trash can into a rocket stove is fairly straightforward.
 Cut a hole at the bottom of the trash can to accommodate a stovepipe made of 6” elbow piping; the stovepipe will need to be constructed as a double-walled chimney with a trim ring and an extra section of piping.
 The stovepipe will fit into the hole cut toward the bottom with its top trimmed below the top of the garbage can.
 The pipe should be secured with dowels and nuts arranged in a wagon wheel pattern to stabilize it.
 The pipe is then insulated with vermiculite poured between it and the sides of the trash can.